 - Deep breathing and grounding can help to calm down and put thoughts into perspective.
 And it helps to focus on yourself again!

 - Allow yourself to follow your gut feeling!
-More often than not, it is showing you into the right direction, trust yourself!
+More often than not, it is showing you in the right direction, trust yourself!

 - Break down the big picture!
 Taking small steps does help to break the barrier of overthinking and to move forward.